Immutable Log Storage as a Service on Private and Public Blockchains: Validation Case Study

+The relationship between LCaaS and IBM Blockchain is depicted in Figure~\ref{fig:LCaaS and IBM Blockchain Integration}.
 The process of receiving data, processing it, and converting it to blocks remain the same as the processes explained in Section~\ref{subsec:Case study setup: Ethereum} except that data are pushed to IBM Blockchain instead of Ethereum.

-The integration between LCaaS and IBM Blockchain is achieved by defining an integration points between these two independent platforms.
-In this composite integration structure, receiving logs and converting them to blocks happens at the LCaaS side and storing the hashes and digitally signing them happens over the IBM Blockchain.
+As for the integration between LCaaS and IBM Blockchain, receiving logs and converting them to blocks happens at the LCaaS side and storing the hashes and digitally signing them happens over the IBM Blockchain.

 Unlike Ethereum, there is no concept of gas price on IBM Blockchain.
 However, the economics are controlled, on hourly bases, and based on virtual processor core (VPC) allocation.
 This simplified model is based on the amount of CPU (or VPC) that the IBM Blockchain Platform nodes are allocated on an hourly basis.
 To further clarify the concept of VPC, is important to mention that a VPC is a unit of measurement that is used to determine the licensing cost of IBM products and is based on the number of virtual cores (vCPUs) that are available to the product.
 A vCPU is a virtual core that is assigned to a virtual machine or a physical processor core.
 Within the IBM Blockchain platform, the platform cost estimation for 1 VPC = 1 CPU = 1 vCPU = 1 Core~\cite{Pricingf4:online}.